 At time of writing I was using versions Debian 7.0 Wheezy with packages cryptsetup 2:1.4.3-4, initramfs-tools 0.109.1 and dropbear 2012.55-1.3.

-[EDIT Jan 2015: Page now updated with a small tweak that should make it work on Debian 8/Jessie also.
+[EDIT Jan 2015: Page now updated with a small tweak that makes it work perfectly on Debian 8/Jessie also.
 Thanks to olze in the comments for figuring that out.]

 These steps may work on recent Ubuntu versions as well, please let me know if you try them out.
 [EDIT: after some discussion in the comments, we determined Ubuntu's busybox packaging means that it won't work without more tweaks.]